jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 At the top level, we're already looping over every entry in the object via ramda's `mapValues`.
 But, if we look inside `createNode`, we can see that it is _also_ looping over all of `pkgMap` by calling `Object.values(pkgMap)`!
-This is quadradic; we'll be doing 9,000 x 9,000 scans over the array.
+This is quadratic; we'll be doing 9,000 x 9,000 scans over the array.
 We could fix this by instead creating a mapping and accessing it instead.
 For example, one of the loops is just looking for all of the entries in `pkgMap` where `pkg.manifest.name` is some value.
 We could precalculate this mapping, producing